 Mill scale uses are multiple, this byproduct is versatile and can be used for coloring, binding, heat transfer, lubrication, viscosity adjustment, and as agents for binding or absorbing gases or liquids.
 If your company or organization requires mill scale or other Fe related materials please contact us.
 Saucon Resources has Multiple resources for supplying mill scale.
-If you are in an industry that is suited to mill scale uses contact us.
+If you are in an industry that is suited to mill scale use please contact us.

-As mill Scale Suppliers, we can arrange and facilitate contracts for materials produced in the U.S. for volumes of 500 to 5000 net tons per month.
+As Mill Scale Suppliers, we can arrange and facilitate contracts for materials produced in the U.S. for volumes of 500 to 5000 net tons per month.
 Looking for Material Prices?
 Contact our Team for up to date quotes.

 Material allotments available of 30,000 mt +/_ 10%.